-- Slippage- This is when you place an order, and it is not executed at the price where you placed your order.
-This could be because the market moved slightly in the time it took for your order to reach the exchange, or only because there were no bids at that level.
+- Slippage- This is when your trade is not executed at the price where you placed your order.
+This could be because the market moved slightly during the time it took for your order to reach the exchange, or because there were no bids at that price.

 - Trading software – More and more software is becoming free as competition tightens.

 - Live data- Depending on what market you want data for and your broker, this could range from being free to costing several hundreds of dollars each year.